EfficientQA : a RoBERTa Based Phrase-Indexed Question-Answering System: Experiment

 In this section, we justify the architecture of the Answer Candidates Extraction Model.
-Indeed, we might have chosen a simpler architecture where start positions and end positions likelihoods are computed independently as shown in figure \ref{classic extraction}.
+Indeed, we might have chosen a simpler architecture where start positions and end positions likelihoods are computed independently, as shown in figure \ref{classic extraction}.

-While the two models show equivalent results in vanilla Question Answering, the architecture we have chosen provides a much better set of candidates.
-Given the same number of selected candidates, the good answer is far more present as shown in table 1.
+While the two models show equivalent results in vanilla Question Answering, our chosen architecture provides a much better set of candidates.
+Given the same number of selected candidates, the good answer is far more present, as shown in Table 1.
 The architectures are evaluated with exact-match and f1-score over all selected candidates.
-For fair comparisons, we evaluate the classic architecture using both optimal decoding and beam search.
-When doing beam search, we use $50$ as beam size for start positions and $2$ as beam size for end positions.
-We explain the differences in performances by the fact that the dependent computations between start and end positions provide better constituents that are more likely to be answers to questions.
+We evaluate the classic architecture for fair comparisons using both optimal decoding and beam search.
+When doing a beam search, we use $50$ as beam size for start positions and $2$ as beam size for end positions.
+We explain the differences in performances because the dependent computations between start and end positions provide better constituents that are more likely to be answers to questions.
 Indeed, the likelihood of a candidate is better modeled in this case : while in the classic architecture :